InnoTechDev365/One-page-website-template/README.md

-# One-page-website-templateJSON template for creating a one-page website — resume of a text specialist.
+# One-page-website JSON template for creating a one-page website — resume of a text specialist.
 To work with the template, you will need: CMS WordPress, the free version of the Elementor plugin, and the Hello Elementor theme.
 Brief instructions for setting up the template:
 Create a blank page for Elementor and set its layout to full width.
 Then, through the WordPress admin panel in the Elementor → Templates tab, import the downloaded template.
 Return to the page in Elementor and, choosing "Insert Template from Library," insert our template.